vincemic/ai-diagram-imp/USER_GUIDE.md

 Current interactions:

-- Open the hamburger menu (top-left ☰) then click **Add Node** to append a new node at a default position (x=100, y=80) labelled with its `type` (default "start").
+- Open the hamburger menu (☰) then click **New Node** (or the inline button) to append a new node at default position (x=100, y=80) with `type` = "start" (text defaults to that type until changed).
-- **Select a node** by clicking it; selection highlight appears (accent stroke).
+- **Select a node** by clicking it; highlight appears.
 Click empty canvas to clear selection and hide the property pane.
-- **Edit properties**: With a node selected, the sidebar shows a pane where you can modify:
+- **Edit properties** (Property Pane auto-slides in on selection):
-  - Text label (stored in `node.data.text`; falls back to `type` if empty)
+  - Text label (stored in `data.text`; falls back to node `type` if empty)
-  - Shape (rectangle, rounded, ellipse)
+  - Shape (full palette listed above)
-  - Text color / background color
+  - Text color, background color, stroke color, stroke width (positive numbers only; blank reverts to auto stroke)
-    - Defaults for newly added nodes: text color `#000000` (black), background color `#ADD8E6` (light blue)
+  - (Node `type` currently not editable from pane—text label recommended for display) Defaults for new nodes: text `type`, textColor `#000000`, backgroundColor `#ADD8E6`.
 - Drag a node: press and hold on the node shape, move the pointer, release to set its new position.
 The diagram state updates live and any subsequent JSON export includes the new `x`/`y` and any updated `data` fields.
-- Create an edge: press on the small circular connection handle (right side of a node) and drag to another node.
-Release over a *different* node to create a directed edge.
-A dashed temporary guide line appears while dragging.
+- Create an edge: press the small circular connection handle (on right side of a node) and drag to a *different* node.
+Release to create an edge.
+Temporary dashed guide shows during drag.
-- Target arrowhead: use the Arrow selector in the toolbar to change the default arrowhead style (None, Standard, Circle, Diamond, Tee) for newly created edges.
+- Target arrowhead: use the toolbar selector (None, Standard, Circle, Diamond, Tee) to set default arrowhead for new edges (stored in each new edge's `data.arrowTarget`).
-- Use **New** (inside the hamburger menu) to reset to a blank diagram (title set to "Untitled Diagram").
+- Use **New** to reset to a blank diagram (title resets to "Untitled Diagram").

 ## 5. Importing JSON

 1. Open the hamburger menu and click **Import**.
 2. Select a `.json` file matching the diagram schema (see Section 10).
+Only `.json` accepted (drag/drop not yet implemented).
 3. On success, the diagram state replaces the current one.
 On failure, an alert appears and validation errors are logged to the browser console.

 ## 6. Exporting